 YOUR SUBSCRIPTION INFO

 A PERFECT ITALIAN GIFT IDEA FOR CHRISTMAS, BIRTHDAYS, MEN, AND WOMEN

-The subscription to SIMPOSIO is a perfect gift for Italian men, women, parents, grandparents.
-Simposio is a book series for lovers of everything Italy, for cooks, and for anyone willing to deepen and treasure their Italian heritage.
+The subscription to SIMPOSIO is a perfect gift for Italian men, women, parents, or grandparents.
+Simposio is a travel cookbook series for lovers of everything Italy, for cooks, and for anyone willing to deepen and treasure their Italian heritage.

 GET A SAMPLE OF SIMPOSIO